Shynixn/BlockBall/docs/wiki/docs/cloud.md

 ### Player Statistics

 Player performance data is tracked and published:

-- Individual player stats per game
-- Cumulative statistics across all games
+- Player statistics across all games
-- Detailed performance breakdowns
-- Leaderboards and rankings

 ### Public Access

 Share your BlockBall Hub server URL with:

 - Players on your server
 - Your community website
 - Social media followers